On the Road Again: Anette Travels to Namibia, Africa in March 2019

 I love to drive up through the riverbed.
 To both sides, left and right, mountains jut dramatically up into the sky.
 Dust is everywhere.
 In all of my trips this spot, I have never witnessed any flowing water in the riverbed.

 If you dream of Africa, this is the place.
 Off-road for sure, it is desolate and remote.
-Wildlife here is not used to human interaction, therefore it will occasionally become aggressive towards vehicles.
-It is a good idea to travel with a company here!
+The animals here are not used to human interaction, therefore they will occasionally become aggressive towards vehicles.
+It is a good idea to travel with a company!
+Explore my wildlife photography transformed to fine art.

 Elephant and rhinos seek water as the glow of dusk settle into complete darkness.
 The landscape reverberates with the sounds of wild nocturnal animals waking up.